-- MacMillan: Has launched an eBook pilot for libraries with OverDrive for 1,200 titles from their Minotaur imprint. eBooks can circulate for one year or 52 check-outs; whichever comes first.
-Additionally, they refuse to sell to library consortias, such as MARINet.
+- MacMillan: Library eBooks can circulate for one year or 52 check-outs; whichever comes first.
+Additionally, they have only recently begun selling eBooks to library consortia such as MARINet.

-- Simon and Schuster: Has announced a pilot with 3M Cloud Library and are making their entire catalog available; but will require libraries to repurchase content on an annual basis.
+- Simon and Schuster: Is making their entire catalog available, but requires libraries to repurchase content on an annual basis.

-Patrons can purchase bestselling titles, such as Debbie MacComber's Starting Now, for as little as $12.99.
-A library edition of the same eBook is currently for sale for $78.00.
+Patrons can purchase bestselling titles, such as Jodi Picoult’s Leaving Time, for as little as $10.99.
+A library edition of the same eBook is currently for sale for $84.00.
 That kind of price mark-up is standard in the library eBook market at this time.

 For more information, the American Library Association provides regular updates: http://www.ala.org/transforminglibraries/frequently-asked-questions-e-books-us-libraries